 If you cancel a transaction, it may be considered a defect and count against your seller performance.
 Learn more about seller performance standards.

 If you cancel a transaction, the buyer can still leave you negative or neutral Feedback about the transaction.

-When you list an item, you enter into a legally binding contract to complete the transaction if the item is sold.
+When you list an item, you enter a legally binding contract to complete the transaction if the item is sold.
 If you cancel the transaction, there could be other negative ramifications.
 See the eBay User Agreement.